No. 6 Michigan, No. 8 Michigan State meet with high stakes

-ANN ARBOR, Mich. — Michigan is abuzz ahead of a big showdown this weekend in college football.
-No. 6 Michigan will visit No. 8 Michigan State on Saturday.
+EAST LANSING, Mich. — No. 6 Michigan plays at No. 8 Michigan State on Saturday at noon.

-Both are undefeated.
-The winner will get a boost to their Big Ten and national championship hopes.
+The Wolverines are favored by four points.
+Much more than bragging rights are at stake for the rivals.

-Jim Harbaugh grew up watching the series as the son of an assistant coach at Michigan.
-He played in rivalry as a star quarterback for the Wolverines.
+The winner will be in position to contend for a Big Ten conference championship and spot in the College Football Playoff.

 RELATED VIDEO: No. 6 Michigan tops Northwestern 33-7; Michigan State next